 The inoculation of the soil with special rhizobium bacteria is an indispensable prerequisite for the economical cultivation of soybeans.

 The strains in Phylazonit Soy have been formulated to promote the dynamic initial development of the plant and to produce healthy, hardy plants with a high first floor, in addition to the formation of high nitrogen-fixing nodules.
 Their atmospheric nitrogen fixation can optimally be 300 kg/ha per year.

 In the root surface environment, the growth of pathogenic soil fungi is limited, thus reducing their harmful effects, resulting in a healthier, more uniformly growing, better nourished crop.

 reduces the amount of fertilizer to be applied

 increases the resilience of the crops

-Bacterial strains (Bradyrhizobium japonicum, Bacillus megaterium, Bacillus subtilis, Pseudomonas putida, Pseudomonas fluorescens).
+Bacterial strains (Bradyrhizobium japonicum, Bacillus megaterium, Bacillus subtilis, Pseudomonas putida, Pseudomonas fluorescens), nutrient solution.

 Germ count: 8 x 108 CFU /cm3, medium.